Bread Technologyintermediateprofessional bakers20 min read · updated 2026-06-26

 First-party spec sheet data for sourdough products in the Domson catalogue.
 Acidity values are product-as-supplied, not resulting dough pH.

 CC = possible cross-contamination.
 Dosage for Sapore Softgrain Rye is on dough weight (unusual — all others are on flour weight).
-FLAG FOR HUMAN REVIEW: allergen data from spec sheets must be verified before customer-facing use.
+Food safety: allergen data from spec sheets must be verified before customer-facing use.
 Bioferm Ciemny contains milk (whey) as a declared ingredient — not dairy-free.
+Source: Supplier spec sheet.

 Rye sourdough process comparison — 1-stage, 2-stage, 3-stage (Detmold)